gnosis/dx-tools/README.md

  and call the new
 file `local.conf`.

-Edit the file in order to add your own secret mnemonic that will be used to sign the transactions.
+Edit the `DEFAULT_MNEMONIC` and add your own secret mnemonic that will be used to sign the transactions.

 > **NOTE**: The `local.conf` is git ignored, so you can add your wallet config